Red Ketchup: Animated series

-In June 2022, it was announced that Corus Entertainment had ordered a 20-episode animated adaptation of Red Ketchup which was directed by Martin Villeneuve and produced by Sphere Media.
-The series premiered in French on Télétoon (via Télétoon la nuit) on April 20, 2023 and in English on Adult Swim on April 23, 2023.
+An animated series adaptation of the comic was released in April 2023, and premiered in French on Télétoon (via Télétoon la nuit), and in English on Adult Swim.
+The show was directed by Martin Villeneuve and produced by Sphere Media.

 Production

-The animated series Red Ketchup originated from a successful pitch to Télétoon in 2020, where director Martin Villeneuve received immediate approval for the project, after dedicating years to crafting the series bible.
+Red Ketchup originated from a successful pitch to Télétoon in 2020, where director Martin Villeneuve received immediate approval for the project, after dedicating years to crafting the series bible.
 Despite various attempts to adapt Red Ketchup into different media, including a proposed live-action film, the animated series became the first successful adaptation.
-Co-creator Pierre Fournier, who contributed to the early development of the animated series, died in 2022.
+Co-creator Pierre Fournier contributed to the early development of the animated series before his death in 2022.
 Réal Godbout supervised the production design of the series, and also participated in the writing.
 Both Fournier and Godbout are credited as "creative consultants" on all 20 episodes.
-Set in 1986 during the Cold War, the animated series closely follows the genre-shifting nature of the original comics, incorporating political satire, science fiction, fantasy, adventure, and parody of classic movies.
+Set in 1986 during the Cold War, the animated series closely follows the genre-shifting nature of the original comics, incorporating political satire, science fiction, fantasy, adventure, and parody of classic films.
 The adaptation expands the relatively brief serialized stories into a twenty-episode arc, primarily drawn from the content of the initial three comic book albums, with a focus on developing the lives of the supporting cast.
 The series retains its relevance by addressing Cold War themes, which still resonate in the contemporary context.
 The character Red Ketchup, a hard-nosed agent with a high tolerance for pain and drugs, is portrayed as a complex figure with limits, such as refusing to harm women or children and advocating for the underdog.
-Overall, Red Ketchup represents a successful adaptation of a culturally significant Quebec property, with a blend of humor, satire, and genre diversity, making it more internationally appealing than previous comedy series produced by Sphere Animation.

-The animated series directed by Martin Villeneuve is the most-watched show on Télétoon la nuit, with the airing of its first 10 episodes even surpassing The Simpsons in Quebec.
+The series became the most-watched show on Télétoon la nuit, with the airing of its first 10 episodes even surpassing The Simpsons in Quebec.
 The channel experienced a 23% growth in 2023 due to the broadcast of this series featuring the crazed FBI agent.
-Episodes 11 to 20 have been airing since October 5, 2023.
-Additionally, Red Ketchup is listed in Bubbleblabber’s “Top 10” of the best adult animated series of 2023 on an international level.
+Red Ketchup was listed in Bubbleblabber's "Top 10" of the best adult animated series of 2023 on an international level.